GOMC-WSU/py-MCMD/README.md

 	gomc_use_CPU_or_GPU : string (only 'CPU' or 'GPU') Run the GOMC simulation using the CPU or GPU.
-		Note: For the NAMD simulation, the user will have to provide the path to the GPU or CPU NAMD version.
+		Note: For the NAMD simulation, the user will have to provide the path to the GPU or CPU NAMD version.  (i.e., This function does not set NAMD's CPU or GPU version).

 	simulation_type : string (only 'GEMC', 'GCMC', 'NPT', 'NVT') The simulation type or ensemble to use